Hunter Dozier Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 22nd in MLB.
+- The Angels pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 10th-ranked team ERA among all league pitching staffs (3.84).
+- The Angels have the 10th-ranked team ERA across all MLB pitching staffs (3.65).

-- Angels pitchers combine to surrender the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- The Angels allow the fourth-fewest home runs in baseball (15 total, 0.8 per game).

-- The Angels are sending Ohtani (2-0) to make his fourth start of the season.
-He is 2-0 with a .86 ERA and 27 strikeouts through 21 2/3 innings pitched.
+- Anderson gets the start for the Angels, his fourth of the season.
+He is 1-0 with a 6.75 ERA and 10 strikeouts through 14 2/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- The lefty last appeared in relief on Saturday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

+- The 33-year-old has put up an ERA of 6.75, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.